yinxiangshi/SMAPI/docs/mod-build-config.md

 ```

 ### Create release zip
 A zip file is also created in the build output folder when you rebuild the code.
-This contains the
+This includes the
-same files deployed to the `Mods` folder, in the recommended format for uploading to Nexus Mods or
+files set via [_Files included in the release_](#files-included-in-release) below, in the format
-other sites.
+recommended for uploading to Nexus Mods or other sites.

 You can change the zipped folder name (and zip name) by adding this above the first
 `</PropertyGroup>` in your `.csproj`: